NukhuGama/Basic-Data-Analyst-Last-Project/README.md

-# Basic Data Analyst Last Project
+# Basic Data Analyst Project

 This project demonstrates basic data analysis and dashboard creation.
 Follow the instructions below to set up and run the project on your local environment.